angelk2810/angelk2810/README.md

 💻 Strong foundation in **C, Java & Python** with an interest in problem solving
 🤖 Exploring **Machine Learning, Applied AI & LLM-based applications**
 🌐 Building skills in **Full-Stack Development and scalable web applications**
-⚡ Still learning, still building, and still not accepting *“It works somehow!”*
+⚡ Still learning, still building and still not accepting *“It works somehow!”*